anteoas/replicant-mini-app/README.md

 You can make the `event-handler` function detect that you are running in development mode and use Malli to validate the actions (and effects if you go re-frame style).
 An event driven app can get a bit hard to debug, and getting early warning about non-conforming actions can save the day.

+## Keeping the database flat

+We think it's worth considering Christian Johansen's advice to try [keep the data as flat as possible](https://chatgpt.com/share/f225e622-44a2-4461-8525-b31f80909d50) (translated from the [original article in Norwegian](https://parenteser.mattilsynet.io/flate-data/)).
+In this silly app we can keep the databas fully flat, but in a real app you probably also will want actions like `:db/assoc-in`, and `:db/dissoc-in` (and `:db/update-in`).

 ## Pure data CSS transitions

 The app also sports an example of how to use Replicant's pure data CSS transitions (that's the annoying banner when the app starts).